Currently in our Cheese Case

 CHEVOO.
 Sonoma, California.
 Young goat cheese marinated in an infused blend of extra virgin olive oil.
 Currently available in Dill Pollen & Garlic and Tupelo Honey & Lime.

-Cypress Grove PsycheDillic Haze.
+Cypress Grove PsycheDillic.
 Arcata, California.
 A fresh chevre sprinkled with dill and dill pollen, it is the perfect foil for lox, smoked salmon and other smoked fish.

 Cypress Grove Purple Haze.
 Arcata, California.
 A fresh chevre sprinkled with lavender blossoms and fennel pollen, it has notes of lavender and anise.
 A perfect bruschetta topping.